hx2A/py5website/reference/sketch_create_image.rst

 Description
 ===========

 Creates a new Py5Image (the datatype for storing images).
 This provides a fresh buffer of pixels to play with.
-Set the size of the buffer with the ``width`` and ``height`` parameters.
+Set the size of the buffer with the ``w`` and ``h`` parameters.
 The ``format`` parameter defines how the pixels are stored.
 See the :doc:`Py5Image` reference for more information.

 Be sure to include all three parameters, specifying only the width and height (but no format) will produce a strange error.